Do I Have To File?

 Reporting Company

-Beneficial Owners
+Beneficial Owner

-An Applicant
+Applicant

-Who is a Beneficial Owner
+Who is a Beneficial Owner?

-- An individual who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise:
+An individual who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise:

-- Owns or controls no less than 25 percent of the ownership interests of the entity either individually or aggregated though different business entities, or
+Owns or controls no less than 25 percent of the ownership interests of the entity either individually or aggregated though different business entities, OR

-- Exercises “substantial control” (an undefined term) over an entity.
+Exercises “substantial control” (an undefined term) over an entity.

-Who is a NOT Beneficial Owner
+Who is NOT a Beneficial Owner?

-- A minor – however you must provide information on the minor’s parent or guardian;
+A minor – however you must provide information on the minor’s parent or guardian;

-- An agent/nominee/intermediary/custodian of another individual;
+An agent/nominee/intermediary/custodian of another individual;

-- An employee of the entity with no control or economic benefits beyond the terms of employment unless that employee is a senior officer (see “What is considered Substantial Control”;
+An employee of the entity with no control or economic benefits beyond the terms of employment unless that employee is a senior officer (see “What is considered Substantial Control”);

-- An individual whose only interest is through inheritance; or
+An individual whose only interest is through inheritance; OR

-- A creditor of the reporting company unless the creditor otherwise meets the definition of “beneficial owner” such as having a loan agreement that gives the creditor the power to direct the affairs of the business.
+A creditor of the reporting company unless the creditor otherwise meets the definition of “beneficial owner” such as having a loan agreement that gives the creditor the power to direct the affairs of the business.

 What Qualifies as Ownership Interest?